 Acquired: In trade from the Miami Marlins, with international slot money, for Robert Dugger, Nick Neidert, and Christopher Torres (12/07/2017)

 Twitter handle: @FlashGJr

 The son of former Major League reliever Tom "Flash" Gordon, Dee spends a great deal of time and money on charitable causes.
-In addition to working with organizations in the Dominican Republic and that aid Syrian refugees, Gordon founded Flash of Hope, a program for children who have lost a parent to domestic violence—something he went through himself when his mother was shot and killed by an ex-boyfriend when Dee was six.
+In addition to working with organizations in the Dominican Republic and that aid Syrian refugees, Gordon traveled to Rwanda over the winter to distribute aid and of course continued his work with Flash of Hope, a program he started for children who have lost a parent to domestic violence—something he went through himself when his mother was shot and killed by an ex-boyfriend when Dee was six.
 It's a devastating experience, to be sure, and Gordon wants to help others through it.
 “I just want to show them that the world isn’t over for them," he said, "that they’re going to be all right.”